 Where It Appears in Higher Order:

-O/O tasks are usually found in the higher headquarters’ “Task to Subordinate Units” section or explicitly called out elsewhere in the order (potentially in their COA statement).
+O/O tasks are usually found in the higher headquarters’ “task to subordinate units” section or explicitly called out elsewhere in the order (potentially in their COA statement).
 They are often labeled as “on-order” tasks or written in a way that makes it clear they will be triggered later by a commander’s decision.

 Implication:

-Because O/O tasks will be executed, time TBD, subordinate units must develop full plans, allocate resources, and be ready to shift to this task as soon as the order comes down.
+Because O/O tasks will be executed, time TBD, subordinate units must develop full plans, allocate resources, and be ready to shift to this task as soon as the order comes down (this includes taking a careful look at your O/O task(s) and determining how would go about accomplishing it and what implied tasks it includes).
+This means planning for the execution of an O/O task within your COA and scheme of maneuver.

 Because these will be conducted, these types of tasks will take priority over BPT tasks.